 What are your views and associated plans in tackling diversity given Rakuten Marketing operates at such a global scale?

 I’m still very new, so my first task is to perform due diligence – I want to understand where there are opportunities to improve and enhance our diversity.
 To kick this off, I’ve been visiting our offices to get an anecdotal view of our culture, and the next step is to collect some hard-fast data that will shed light on where we are strong and where there’s opportunity to improve.
 From there, we can create targeted, specific approaches to be sure we do so.

 My experience in working with global businesses is that there are unique challenges that come up in every region, and in every department within that region.
 For example, I worked for a company that had an office in Amsterdam where 95% of the employee population was Dutch.
 This made it difficult to achieve equivalent cultural levels of diversity we’d achieved in other parts of the world.
-A good diversity program needs to be customized for each region and each department to have realistic goals and to account for different aspects of diversity.
+A good diversity program needs to be customised for each region and each department to have realistic goals and to account for different aspects of diversity.

 Understanding that gender and diversity views can vary region to region, how will the right approach be communicated in a way that is unique enough to empower employees in each region?

-Globalization is an important aspect of diversity and inclusion – it can’t be a one-size-fits-all program.
+Globalisation is an important aspect of diversity and inclusion – it can’t be a one-size-fits-all program.
 We need to create programs that respect and celebrate all the dimensions of diversity across our global business and gives everyone the opportunity to learn and grow from the breadth of diversity our global business offers.
 My goal as Head of People is to gain a strong understanding of our global diversity and create a strategy that lets us celebrate it and unify around it.